China slams US history of 'humanitarian disasters' | DW | 09.04.2021

 The US has also blasted China over its crackdown in Hong Kong and has been shoring up support among China's neighbors to act as a bulwark against Chinese ambitions in the South China sea.

-A meeting between Chinese officials and US Secretary of State Anthony Blinken and Defense Secretary Lloyd Austin was mired by a barbed exchange in apparent response to US sanctions against Chinese and Hong Kong officials.
+A March meeting between Chinese officials and US Secretary of State Antony Blinken and Defense Secretary Lloyd Austin was mired by a barbed exchange, in apparent response to US sanctions against Chinese and Hong Kong officials.